 Deni Elliott, author of Ethics in the First Person and Ethical Challenges will teach the seminar and provide participants free copies of these books.
 Deni has taught ethics teachers from Kindergarten to mid-career level (and everything in between) in the highly successful Theory and Skills of Ethics Teaching Summer Seminar, in the M.A. in Philosophy, Teaching Ethics Emphasis at the University of Montana, and through various APPE programs.
 Deni holds the Poynter Jamison Chair in Media Ethics and Press Policy at the University of South Florida.
 Her current book proposal, New Ethics for New Media, is under review.

 Registration has been expanded to include, not only graduate students, but also those who have been teaching practical ethics for less than three years.
 This seminar is held in conjunction with the APPE Annual Meeting.
 Enrollment is limited and on a first come basis.
-The Graduate Seminar is held on Thursday afternoon from 2pm to 4pm, prior to the Annual Meeting Opening Reception.
-For the Twenty-fourth Annual Meeting it will be held on Thursday, February 19, 2015 in Costa Mesa, California and participants need not register for the Annual Meeting to attend.
-There will be a $25 participation fee for the seminar.
+The Graduate Seminar is held on Thursday afternoon, prior to the Annual Meeting Opening Reception.

 Graduate students who are passionate about teaching ethics should plan to participate in this two-hour interactive seminar designed to boost confidence, confront pedagogical issues and provide philosophical comfort.

 Please, contact the APPE office for more information: email@example.com

 Follow us on Twitter @APPEonline

 Look for #APPE2017 for tweets about the 2017 APPE Annual International Conference!